-In connection with the Privatization, the Company entered into a credit facility comprised of three tranches (the "Credit Facility").
-USEC will use the net proceeds from the sale of the Senior Notes to repay borrowings under the Credit Facility which totaled \$565.0 million at September 30, 1998.
+In connection with the Privatization, USEC entered into a credit facility aggregating \$700.0 million (the "Credit Facility").
+USEC will use the net proceeds from the sale of the senior notes offered by this Prospectus (the "Senior Notes") to repay a portion of borrowings under the Credit Facility, which totaled \$565.0 million at September 30, 1998, and to reduce its commitments under the Credit Facility by \$400.0 million.
 The weighted average interest rate for borrowings under the Credit Facility, including the amortization of fees, amounted to 6.8% for the period ended September 30, 1998.